Camera Icon

 1930s

-Clippings, misc., includes reference to sighting of rare Dovekie in Western MA following storm (1932), extinction of Heath Hen on Martha’s Vineyard (1932), rare birds in Springfield (Barn Owl) and New Salem (northern form of the Pileated Woodpecker (1932), a Scissor-tailed Flycatcher in West Springfield, taken as specimen for museum (1933), abolition of State Division of Ornithology despite profit on sale of the Birds of Massachusetts (1933), etc.
+Clippings, misc., includes reference to sighting of rare Dovekie in Western MA following storm (1932), extinction of Heath Hen on Martha’s Vineyard (1932), rare birds in Springfield (Barn Owl) and New Salem (northern form of the Pileated Woodpecker (1932), a Scissor-tailed Flycatcher in West Springfield, taken as specimen for a museum (1933), abolition of State Division of Ornithology despite profit on sale of the Birds of Massachusetts (1933), etc.

 “The US Biological Survey: Destruction, not Scientific Investigation and Conservation, now its Chief Activity” by Davis Quinn, secy, The Emergency Conservation Committee, 5/1930